 The holidays are over and many South Africans are waking up to the sober reality which January always seems to bring.
 It’s the time of year when the costs of the Christmas festivities are trickling through, annual policy increases are beginning to kick in and back to school expenses are being brought to bear.
 Yes, it’s an expensive time for many and if the experts are to be believed, things aren’t going to get easier any time soon.

-Several elements are casting a pall over 2016’s prospects.
-These include, amongst others, the severe drought which is pushing up the price of food significantly, rising interest rates and inflation, a lack of jobs, a weak Rand, the possibility of an increase in VAT, the fuel levy, taxes, municipal rates and utilities tariffs and a lack of confidence in the economy as a whole brought about largely by President Zuma’s shock firing of finance minister Nhlanhla Nene towards the end of 2015.
+Several elements are casting a pall over 2018’s prospects.
+These include, amongst others, the severe drought in the Western Cape, a lack of jobs, a weak Rand, the possibility of an increase in VAT, the fuel levy, taxes, municipal rates and utilities tariffs and a lack of confidence in the economy as a whole brought about by political uncertainty..

-On balance, it would appear that there will be very little room for maneuvering in 2016.
+On balance, it would appear that there will be very little room for maneuvering in 2018.
 For those who over-spent during the festive season, there is even less room to do so as they are now on the back foot straight off the bat.
-Broadly, what this all means for the residential property market is that demand and house price growth could taper off, possibly to below 5% says FNB’s Household and Property Sector Strategist John Loos who adds that buyers will probably also seek out more affordable, “no-frills” properties going forward.
+Broadly, what this all means for the residential property market is that demand and house price growth will be low and many buyers will probably seek out more affordable, “no-frills” properties going forward.

 - Save first, spend second.
 Structure your finances in such a way that a portion of your salary goes towards savings every month.
 The easiest way to go about this is to set up a debit order which deducts an allotted amount at the beginning of the month.
 That way, the temptation to spend money which should have gone towards savings is eliminated.